TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sql/problemscopingques-sql-availability-connectivity-common-questions.md

       "id": "aad_login_conditional_errors",
       "order": 2100,
       "controlType": "textbox",
-      "displayLabel": "Are the login errors conditional? <br> Ex.
+      "displayLabel": "Are the login errors conditional?
+Ex.
 Only from certain IPs / Only using Username and Password / Single Sign On (SSO) / Multi Factor Authentication (MFA)", "infoBalloonText": "Please describe the circumstances in which you are facing login errors.", "required": true,
 			"visibility": "aad_issue_type == AADLogin",